 Voiceover is not an exact skill until it is.
 By that, we mean you have to get into the mix and begin training before you really begin to see what there is to learn and what pertains to you.

 In addition to knowing the genres, training includes timing, relaxation, projecting a naturalistic tone, microphone technique, releasing inhibitions, and learning to create the world of a script within a lonely, lifeless recording booth.
-Unlike acting for film, TV, or stage, you don’t typically have other actors or props with which to interact.
+Unlike acting for film, TV, or stage, you don’t typically have other actors or props with which to interact during voice over work.
 You do it all with your imagination!

-To recap, the way one gets into VO acting is through training with a good coach.
+Perhaps the most important thing one can do to get into voice acting is training with a good coach.
 Do some research to see where you can find the best fit.
 Once you have a certain amount of training under your belt, your coach will guide you through the process of creating a demo reel.